sebastian-zieba/PACMAN/docs/source/directories.rst

   Example: ``/home/zieba/Desktop/Projects/Open_source/PACMAN/pacman``

-  This is the heart of PACMAN containing all the code to run the different Stages.
+  This is the heart of PACMAN containing all the code to run the different stages.